charlespetchsy/aws-inituser/README.md

 Create Database (createDB.sh)
 -----------------------------
-This script will initialize and run the following APIs: MongoDB, BigchainDB, and additional python drivers.
+This script will automate the process of installing, initializing, and running the following
+APIs: MongoDB, BigchainDB, and additional python drivers.

 ``./createDB.sh [keypair.pem location] [Public DNS (IPv4)]``